dpigeau/how_was_it/README.md

 # How Was It

-Rate your surf after a session.
-The application will log Surfline forecast at the time so can always remember the conditions for next time.
+Rate your surf after a session and the application will log Surfline forecast at the time so can always remember what the conditions were for next time.